-When does a tie rod end need to be replaced?
+When does the tie rod end need to be replaced?

 A tie rod is a part of the steering system.
 Some large SUVs, pickup trucks and older cars have a steering system with a recirculating ball mechanism.
 Modern cars come with rack-and-pinion steering.
 Tie rods in both systems have the same function: they connect the steering rack or linkage to the steering knuckles.

 The outer tie rod end is connected to the steering knuckle.
 The inner tie rod end is protected by the steering rack boot (we made it transparent in this image).

 Let's see how a tie rod works in the rack-and-pinion steering system: the steering rack is attached to the vehicle body, frame or subframe.
 Steering knuckles hold the front wheels, see the diagram.
 When a driver turns the steering wheel, the steering rack slides and the tie rods turn the steering knuckles in the desired direction.

 A tie rod is made of two components: the inner and outer tie rod ends.
 Both tie rod ends have ball joints.
 The inner tie rod end is greased and protected by the steering rack boot.
 The outer tie rod end is also filled with grease, but it's protected by a small rubber or plastic boot.
 The most common problem with either tie rod ends is when they wear out and get loose.
 Often this happens when a rubber boot cracks or breaks and the moisture penetrates inside the tie rod end causing corrosion.
 Outer tie rod ends fail more often.
 Problems with tie rod ends are more common in heavier cars and SUVs due to greater load.

 A loose tie rod is a major safety concern as it can separate.
 If a tie rod end separates, the vehicle will lose steering control.
 If you have seen a disabled vehicle on the side of the road with the front wheels pointing in different directions, it could be that one of the tie rod ends has separated.

 Symptoms of a loose tie rod end include a clunking, rattling or knocking noise in the front end and looseness felt in the steering.